cast-org/figuration/site/4.0/widgets/overview.md

 One Widget per Element
 {.h5}

 Don't use multiple widgets on the same element.
 For example, a button should not both have a tooltip and toggle a modal.
-Doing so would cause a conflict in functionality and with the <abbr title="Accessible Rich Internet Applications">ARIA</abbr> attributes.
+Doing so would cause a conflict in functionality and accessibility.
 {% endcapture %}
 {% renderCallout, callout, "danger" %}